§ 16-13-311. Disposition of seized personal property

 (VI) One percent of the value of the property to the clerk of the court for administrative costs associated with compliance with this section;

-(VII) The balance shall be delivered, upon order of the court, as follows:
+(VII) The balance must be delivered, upon order of the court, as follows:

 (A) Fifty percent to the general fund of the governmental body or bodies with budgetary authority over the seizing agency for public safety purposes or, if the seizing agency was a multijurisdictional task force, fifty percent to be distributed in accordance with the appropriate intergovernmental agreement;

-(B) Twenty-five percent to the managed service organization contracting with the office of behavioral health in the department of human services serving the judicial district where the forfeiture proceeding was prosecuted to fund detoxification and substance use disorder treatment.
-Money appropriated to the managed service organization must be in addition to, and not be used to supplant, other funding appropriated to the office of behavioral health; and
+(B) Twenty-five percent to the behavioral health administrative services organization contracting with the behavioral health administration in the department of human services serving the judicial district where the forfeiture proceeding was prosecuted to fund detoxification and substance use disorder treatment.
+Money appropriated to the behavioral health administrative services organization must be in addition to, and not be used to supplant, other funding appropriated to the behavioral health administration; and

 (C) Twenty-five percent to the law enforcement community services grant program fund, created pursuant to section 24-32-124(5).